-Turn the ignition key to ACC or ON, then push the POWER button.
-The mode (radio, tape or CD) which was playing immediately before the system was turned off resumes playing.
-When no CD or tape is loaded, the radio comes on.
-Pushing the POWER button again turns the system off.
+Turn the ignition key to ACC or ON, then push the ON·OFF/VOL control knob.
+The mode (radio or CD) which was playing immediately before the system was turned off resumes playing.
+When no CD is loaded, the radio comes on.
+Pushing the ON-OFF/VOL button again turns the system off.